Edward Spears: Discussions about Dunkirk, Narvik and Italy at Supreme War Council in Paris

 On 31 May 1940, Churchill flew to Paris with Clement Attlee and Generals John Dill (Chief of the Imperial General Staff) and "Pug" Ismay for a meeting of the Anglo French Supreme War Council to discuss the deteriorating military situation with a French delegation consisting of Reynaud, Pétain and Weygand.
 Three main points were considered: Narvik, the Dunkirk evacuation and the prospect of an Italian invasion of France.
 Spears did not take part in the discussions but was present 'taking voluminous notes'.
 It was agreed that British and French forces at Narvik be evacuated without delay – France urgently needed the manpower.
 Spears was impressed with the way that Churchill dominated the meeting.
 Dunkirk was the main topic, the French pointing out that 'out of 200,000 British 150,000 had been evacuated, whereas out of 200,000 Frenchmen only 15,000 had been taken off'.
 Churchill promised that now British and French soldiers would leave together 'bras dessus, bras dessous' – arm in arm.
 Italian entry into the war seemed imminent, with Churchill urging the bombing of the industrial north by British aircraft based in southern France while at the same time trying to gauge whether the French feared retaliation.
 Spears guessed that he was trying to assess the French will to fight.
 With the agenda completed, Churchill spoke passionately about the need for the two countries to fight on, or 'they would be reduced to the status of slaves for ever'.
 Spears was moved 'by the emotion that surged from Winston Churchill in great torrents'.

 During discussions after the meeting, a group formed around Churchill, Pétain and Spears.
 One of the French officials mentioned the possibility of France seeking a separate peace.
 Speaking to Pétain, Spears pointed out that such an event would provoke a blockade of France by Britain and the bombardment of all French ports in German hands.
 Churchill declared that Britain would fight on whatever happened.

 Returns to London with message for Churchill

-On 7 June, with the Germans advancing on Paris, Spears flew to London in Churchill's personal aircraft bearing a personal message from Reynaud to the British Prime Minister.
+On 7 June, with the Wehrmacht advancing on Paris, Spears flew to London in Churchill's personal aircraft bearing a personal message from Reynaud to the British Prime Minister.
 The French were requesting British divisions, and fighter squadrons to be based in France.
 In reply, Spears had inquired how many French troops were being transferred from North Africa.
 In London, he was asked whether the French would, as Clémenceau had said, "Fight outside Paris, inside Paris, behind Paris."
 His view was that they would not permit the destruction of that beautiful city, but this was contradicted on 11 June by a French government spokesman who told the Daily Telegraph that Paris would never be declared an open city.
-(The following day General Weygand issued orders declaring that the capital was not to be defended.)
+(The following day General Weygand issued orders declaring that Paris was not to be defended.)